Harper Community Park

 "The Harper Community Park was established in 1946 and has been serving the Harper community for about 73 years.
 Our organization was founded with the intention to serve the community and provide a space that the town and area ranchers could meet for special events, take part in specific pastimes, raise money for special needs or organizations, or just relax and enjoy the beauty of a quiet neighborhood with a picnic.

 As the Harper Community itself has grown and changed over the years, so has the Harper Community Park.
-In order to meet the continuing & changing needs of the community that we strive to serve, the Harper Community Park Association, Inc. Park Board, encourages the use of the park & its facilities for charitable, religious, and educational activities by providing reduced rental fee for use of Park Facilities to approved charitable organizations and non-profits organizations alike.
+In order to meet the continuing & changing needs of the community that we strive to serve, the Harper Community Park Association, Inc. Park Board, encourages the use of the park & its facilities for charitable, religious, and educational activities by providing reduced rental fee for use of the Harper Community Hall to approved charitable organizations and non-profits organizations alike.
 These groups include the Harper Independent School District, 501 (c)(3) groups such as the Harper Community Library, Harper Parent Teacher Organization, Harper Chamber of Commerce, area Churches, as well as the Historical Society & Pioneer Museum who would not otherwise have access to the necessary venue that the Park provides to help aid them in their fundraising needs.

 Also, the Park fosters national and international amateur sports competitions by providing a venue for youth horse riding clubs, rodeos, & other groups in our rural area that would not otherwise have access to the much needed facilities that the Harper Community Park offers.
 Just as in its early days, the Park Board continues to encourage the use of the grounds & facilities for those groups advocating for relief of the poor, the distressed, the underprivileged, as well as a venue for groups helping with the advancement of religion, education & sciences.
 The Annual Brush Arbor Day is a great example of an Event that brings multiple groups together to foster a spirit of Community and Fellowship in our rural locale.